grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 #### Communication of intent: required recipient

-Another advantage of the constructor approach is that if a reference to `Recipient` is required for a `Sender` to work correctly and it does not make sense to create a `Sender` without a `Recipient`, the signature of the constructor makes it explicit -- the compiler will not let's create a `Sender` without passing *something* as a `Recipient`.
+Another advantage of the constructor approach is that if a reference to `Recipient` is required for a `Sender` to work correctly and it does not make sense to create a `Sender` without a `Recipient`, the signature of the constructor makes it explicit -- the compiler will not let us create a `Sender` without passing *something* as a `Recipient`.

 #### Where to apply